 Individual swimming lessons

 I offer individual swimming lessons for adults over 18 years of age.
 I offer an individual training from the price CZK 1000/training in Aquacentre Šutka.
 You pay for the entrance fee separately at your own expense and you swim in a public space.
 Individual trainings are designed for atult swimmers and non-swimmers.
+Trainings take place since the beginning of September until the end of May.

 My swimming training offer for adults